adunderwood96/employee-directory/README.md

 ## Usage

-to start project use node server.js, once in the terminal and the list show they can use the "arrow" keys.
+to start the project use node server.js, once in the terminal and the list show they can use the "arrow" keys.
 If a user would like to add a new role under a new department, make sure to add the new department first, then role, then employee for a smoother transition.

 ## Contributions